Hot chocolate mason jar gifts are perfect for any time of year. But is there ever a better time than Christmas? Definitely not.

 - Add all dry ingredients to an extra-large bowl.

 - Mix ingredients together carefully with a whisk or spoon.

 - Store hot cocoa mix in an airtight container until your ready to place into your mason jars and gift.

 - Mix 1/3 cup (or more to taste) with 8 ounces of warmed milk or water (whichever you prefer).

 - Add 1 to 2 drops of peppermint essential oil if you prefer a mint hot chocolate (optional) .
 Make sure if you are going to do this, the EO you are using is of ingestible quality.
 Not all EO’s are created equal.
 If you are uncertain about the use of EO, use some crushed up candy cane instead.

 - Top with marshmallows and serve with a delicious warm sugar shortbread cookie.

 Ceylon cinnamon into the mix.
 Yum!

 - Pour hot chocolate dry mixture into jars (use whatever size jar you’d like to gift).
 The jars I used provided 2 servings in each.
-I used these ones.